Destinations Greece The Cyclades Mykonos

 Reserve direct ↗

-A small Greek-family-run boutique on the Tagoo seafront — 17 rooms, adults-only, an infinity pool with the sunset facing west across the bay toward Delos.
+A small Greek-family-run boutique on the Tagoo seafront — 17 rooms, a sea-view pool facing west across the bay toward Delos.
 Eight-minute coast-path walk into Chora; close enough to Cavo Tagoo for the design-led traveller who wanted that vibe without the rate.
 Open mid-April through late October.

 What it's known for